VDaroglou/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Loading and preprocessing the data
-1. Set working direcory to the local repo directory.
-2. The data is read as a data variable type data frame.
+1. The data is read as a data variable type data frame.
-3.  **steps** column is converted to numeric type.(missing values are coded as NA)
+2.  **steps** column is converted to numeric type.(missing values are coded as NA)
-4.  **date** column is converted to Date type.
+3.  **date** column is converted to Date type.
-5.  **interval** column is converted to numeric type.
+4.  **interval** column is converted to numeric type.

 ```r
 unzip("activity.zip")